BanuNathan/Exoplanet-Classifier/README.md

 ## Background

 Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.
-To help process this data, a e machine learning models capable of classifying candidate exoplanets from the raw dataset has been created .
+To help process this data, a machine learning models capable of classifying candidate exoplanets from the raw dataset has been created .

 ## Steps followed
 </b> pre processed the Datac </b>